EnzoBnl/enzobnl/spark.md

 *Spill in short: Spill means that RDD's data is serialized and written to disk when it does not fit anymore in memory.
 Not linked directly to shuffle (?
 FIXME)*

 ### Actors involved in shuffle (FIXME)
-`ShuffleManager` is class that is instantiated on driver (register shuffles) and executors (ask to write or read data over connections with other executors).
+- `ShuffleManager` is trait that is instantiated on driver (register shuffles) and executors (ask to write or read data over connections with other executors).
+The only remaining implementation is

-The `ShuffleManager.getReader: ShuffleReader` allows to fetch `org.apache.spark.sql.execution.ShuffledRowRDD extends RDD[InternalRow]` which "is a specialized version of `org.apache.spark.rdd.ShuffledRDD` that is optimized for shuffling rows instead of Java key-value pairs."
+- The `ShuffleManager.getReader: ShuffleReader` allows to fetch `org.apache.spark.sql.execution.ShuffledRowRDD extends RDD[InternalRow]` which *"is a specialized version of `org.apache.spark.rdd.ShuffledRDD` that is optimized for shuffling rows instead of Java key-value pairs"*.
 See `BypassMergeSortShuffleWriter` which relies on `DiskBlockObjectWriter` & `BlockManager`

 ### Exchanges planning (SQL)